jsoref/openj9/doc/compiler/runtime/RuntimeAssumption.md

 removing all dead entries from that list.
 Once completed the dead assumption is removed from the bucket linked list.

-This staged approach allows us to amortize the clean-up of the assumptions over time and minimizes the amount of clean-up done during any single period where execution is stopped.
+This stagged approach allows us to amortize the clean-up of the assumptions over time and minimizes the amount of clean-up done during any single period where execution is stopped.
 Prior to the conversion to lazy removal you could have long pauses when the assumption table had to eagerly clean up all of the dead